msrasys/nnscaler/docs/source/trainer.md

     - `type` (`str`): The logger type or factory function.
     - `args` (`Dict[str, Any]`): The arguments of the logger.

+- `debug` (`DebugConfig`): Trainer debug related setting.

+    ```python
+    @dataclass
+    class DebugConfig:
+        check_gradient_sync_cross_devices: bool = True
+    ```

+    - `check_gradient_sync_cross_devices` (`bool`): Before gradient clip norm, check the gradient sync for the same parameter is consistent cross devices, if ZeRO is enabled, will check the gradient cross each ZeRO group, if ZeRO is not enabled, will check the gradient cross each nnscaler scale unit.
+This helps to find bugs related to gradient updates during training.
+Default is `True`.

 - `hook` (`Union[HookConfig, HookMapConfig, None]`): The hooks to be used.
 You can provide a hook with a hook class or a map of hook functions.
 Please note if your `model`/`optimizer`/`lr_scheduler` inherit from `TrainHook`,